MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Embedded intelligence](embedded-intelligence.md)

 ## AI for Sales

-The features in AI for Sales are specifically designed to help sales reps / individuals to take intelligent decisions on their leads and opportunities to close the sales targets. <br>
+The features in AI for Sales are specifically designed to help sales reps and individuals make intelligent decisions on their leads and opportunities to close the sales targets.

 > [!NOTE]
-> You must purchase **[!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)]** license to use AI sales features.
+> You must purchase a **[!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)]** license to use AI for Sales features.

-The following features are available under AI for Sales:
+AI for Sales offers the following features:

 - Relationship analytics
 - Predictive lead scoring
 - Predictive opportunity scoring